 You don’t have to come up with B2B content marketing ideas all on your own.
-Instead, spy on what other successful B2B companies are up to, and apply the right ideas to your company.
+Instead, spy on what other successful companies in the b2b space are up to, and apply the right ideas to your company.

-We’ve taken a look at what B2B software and services companies do and selected the best content campaign ideas.
+We’ve taken a look at what B2B companies and SaaS companies do and selected the most engaging content campaign ideas.
 Keep scrolling for fresh ideas, why the idea is useful, and examples.

 1. Create a resources page

 Take a page out of Pipedrive’s book and create a dedicated resources page.
-Pipedrive uses this page to link to their sales tips, sales management thought leadership, templates, and tools, their CRM education resources, and their blog roll.
+Pipedrive uses this page to link to their sales tips, sales management thought leadership, templates, and tools, their CRM education resources, and their blog.
 You can learn more in our Pipedrive content marketing teardown.

 2. Target more horizontal keyphrases